more03625/be-beast/github/github-docs.md

    **Once you use commit staging area will not get empty.** that is there only.

-   _So when you next time make any changes in the file you can comapre the current changes with the staging area which is the last git add ._
+   _So when you next time make any changes in the file you can compare the current changes with the staging area which is the last git add ._

    ### Uses of the git add .